Itangalo/Altrix/README.md

 * [Changelog](https://docs.google.com/document/d/1pU1vAltDPPNMlA5_gABpuSiABeB4uDerjmWZKNIaVII/edit?usp=sharing)
 * [Lista med spelkomponenter](https://docs.google.com/document/d/1KzuksDq1zs2QzhiZZsYU-YpTrxwXCZp7xfEvHP8KZoM/edit?usp=sharing)

-Senaste versionen av spelet är beta-12.
+Senaste versionen av spelet är beta-13.

 # English version

-This is the project page for the board game FluxCrystal.
+This is the project page for the board game Altrix.
 The game is in Swedish, but if you're interested you can read about it at [my blog](https://creatingboardgames.wordpress.com/tag/fluxcrystal/). ([This page gives some kind of overview](https://creatingboardgames.wordpress.com/2021/10/31/the-game-im-building-fluxcrystal/).)